kuzzleio/kuzdoc/README.md

-# kdoc
+# kuzdoc

-The CLI that helps build the Kuzzle Docs
+The CLI that helps build the Kuzzle Docs.

+This is an internal tool used by the Kuzzle team to build the documentation of all the Kuzzle.io projects.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/kdoc.svg)](https://npmjs.org/package/kdoc)